 Kraken offers over-the-counter (OTC) trading on a separate platform built for high net-worth individuals and institutions who need deep liquidity to place large orders that would otherwise disturb the market if placed as a regular order on a regular exchange.
 On top of that, Kraken makes sure that such large sums are traded in a most secure manner.
 The OTC services come together with 1-on-1 consultation with Kraken’s experts and are open 24/7.

-Another thing that Kraken exchange excels at is customer support despite (or maybe because of) the fact that the platform has experienced a 6x surge of new users in the last couple of months.
+Another thing that Kraken exchange crypto excels at is customer support despite (or maybe because of) the fact that the platform has experienced a 6x surge of new users in the last couple of months.

-Apart from the support ticket system whereby customers send their queries via email and wait for one of their customer agents to reach back and solve their problem – Kraken claims that its team has resolved over 3 million tickets so far – users can turn to the 24/7 live chat to talk to Kraken’s team of experts for a quick fix.
+Apart from the support ticket system whereby customers send their queries via email and wait for one of their customer agents to reach back and solve their problem – Kraken website claims that its team has resolved over 3 million tickets so far – users can turn to the 24/7 live chat to talk to Kraken’s team of experts for a quick fix.

 In addition, Kraken has a special group of employees called Client Engagement Specialists, all of them experts in the crypto industry who marvel at providing financial advice with personalized solutions.

-Finally, customers are more than welcome to visit Kraken’s Help Center and browse through their FAQ section, educational guides, and the robust Support Library, with data based on client interaction.
+Finally, customers are more than welcome to visit Kraken’s website Help Center and browse through their FAQ section, educational guides, and the robust Support Library, with data based on client interaction.

-Is Kraken Safe to Use?
+Kraken Regulation: Is Kraken a Safe Exchange?

+One of the most frequently asked questions asked by individuals who want to try the platform is whether Kraken regulated or not.
 Kraken is one of the most trusted crypto marketplaces with an unmatched security policy.
 It’s registered as a Money Services Business (MSB) with FinCEN (USA) and FINTRAC (Canada).
 It’s also regulated in the UK by the Financial Conduct Authority (FCA), and by ASIC in Australia.

 Kraken encrypts all its data and performs frequent security audits.
 It stores 95% of user deposits in offline, cold storage.
 Accounts are secured with two-factor authentication (2FA) through Authenticator App or Yubikey, with a Global Settings Lock (GSL) which lets you lock your account for a certain period of time and prevent others from making changes and compromising it, and a Master Key that helps you regain access to your account if your email was compromised.

-Another indicator of the platform’s dedication to security is the fact that Kraken has become the first cryptocurrency exchange to charter an SPDI bank in the US which will be very digitally asset-focused.
+Another indicator of the platform’s dedication to security is the fact that Kraken excange has become the first cryptocurrency exchange to charter an SPDI bank in the US which will be very digitally asset-focused.

 Frequently Asked Questions